langhamerm/PCC-2Gen/07-MySQL/Sequelize/homework/homework_instructions.md

 4. **Note**: If for any reason you don't have a finished assignment for last unit, no problem.
 Message the instructor, who will provide you will a skeleton file to work of for this unit.

-### Submission on BCS
+### Submission via Email/Slack

-* **This assignment must be deployed.** Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!
-See [](../../03-Supplemental/SequelizeHerokuDeploymentProcess.pdf)
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ## Instructions